Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 Can I train my scalp to make less oil by washing less?

-There’s little evidence “training” works.
-Oil production is influenced by hormones, genetics, climate, and products.
-The key is right cleanser + right frequency for your scalp.
+There’s limited evidence that “training” changes oil production long-term.
+Sebum is influenced by hormones, genetics, climate, and product use.
+The most reliable approach is using the right cleanser at the right frequency for your scalp.

 Are clarifying shampoos safe for color-treated hair?

-Many modern clarifiers are sulfate-free (like OUAI Detox), but any deep cleanse can fade fresh toner.
-Space detox 5–7 days away from color services and follow with a color-safe conditioner.
+Many newer clarifiers are sulfate-free (including OUAI Detox), but any deep cleanse can fade fresh color or toner faster.
+Try to space clarifying washes several days away from color services and follow with a color-safe conditioner.